 There is a two-page maximum for both documents.
 Both items listed above should be separate documents in Microsoft Word or Adobe PDF format.

 Additionally, a 100-word leader biography for the Association Leaders page is required.

 Only candidates who have provided the complete nomination packet by the submission deadline will be considered.

 Candidates working with cadets or finances may be asked to submit to a background check.
 All candidates may be required to complete a conflict of interest questionnaire.

 Service on the Board FAQ

 Two years, unless reelected, resigned, or removed for cause.

 Directors discharge the their governance responsibilities primarily by participating in the Board Meetings convened each year.
-Currently, monthly meetings (the second Monday of every month) are held via teleconference to discuss operations and programs of The Association.
-At some point in 2016, teleconferences will become quarterly as the Board moves to an electronic management system.
-Board members are encouraged, but not required, to attend the annual Mid-Winter Dinner and Awards Gala held in conjunction with the CAP Winter Command Council meeting each Feburary/March, and the Gathering of Diamonds held at annual CAP National Conference.
+Currently, monthly meetings (the second Monday of every month) are held via Zoom to discuss operations and programs of The Association.

 Participation at meetings is tracked by the National Secretary.